 In conclusion, selling crocheting for a profit is not for everyone.
 It takes a lot of work and commitment.
 I have had to tell myself over and over again that it is okay that I am crocheting and watching tv in the middle of the day because it is my job.
 Sometimes I get tired of crocheting but I know that I have to stick with it.

 I hope that I was able to share a few new things for you, good luck with your endeavor!

-If you are interested in working one on one with Carolyn to help clarify your vision and make a plan please click here.
 Please sign up below to receive emails to help your handmade business grow.

 I just released the Rosemary Shawl pattern.
 I have always wanted a nice chunky shawl and I love working with James C. Brett yarns.
 This shawl worked up quickly and has a simple repeat pattern that makes it an easy project to take on the go.